alton47/alton47/README.md

 - 👋 Hi, I’m @alton47
 - 👀 I’m interested in Web development and AI
-- 🌱 I’m currently learning Backend web Development
+- 🌱 I’m currently learning ThreeJS and WebGL
 - 💞️ I’m looking to collaborate on any Interesting projects
 - 📫 How to reach me allanalton47@gmail.com